 - Makowiec: poppy seed pastry cake.

 - Piernik: ark and moist honey cake made with a number of spices including cinnamon, nutmeg and cloves, usually served with a chocolate glaze

 - Wódka: country’s national tipple is Polish vodka, which comes in many different varieties.

 - Amber necklaces or bracelets

 - Wooden keepsake box

-- silver jewellery
+- silver jewelry

 - leather objects

-- Pierniczki, chocolate coated gingerbread; Krówki, fudge sweets; or chocolate coated prunes
+- Pierniczki, chocolate-coated gingerbread; Krówki, fudge sweets; or chocolate-coated prunes

 The main theatre of Warsaw is Teatr Wielki Opera Narodowa.